-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Gresham is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Gresham isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Gresham are a mix of both white- and blue-collar jobs.
 Overall, Gresham is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Gresham who work in office and administrative support (14.69%), sales jobs (9.86%), and maintenance occupations (6.97%).
+There are especially a lot of people living in Gresham who work in office and administrative support (14.26%), sales jobs (10.03%), and management occupations (7.27%).

 Although the majority of commuting trips in the city are by private automobile, Gresham is somewhat unusual for a city of its size for having a substantial number of people who use public transportation.
 For a lot of people, the bus helps to get to and from their jobs every morning, which benefits everyone in the Gresham area by reducing both traffic and air pollution.

-The percentage of adults in Gresham who are college-educated is close to the national average for all communities of 21.84%: 19.39% of the adults in Gresham have a bachelor's degree or advanced degree.
+In terms of college education, Gresham is nearly on par with the US average for all cities of 21.84%: 19.83% of adults 25 and older in Gresham have a bachelor's degree or advanced degree.

 Gresham is an extremely ethnically-diverse city.
 The people who call Gresham home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Gresham residents report their race to be White, followed by Black or African-American.
 Gresham also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 18.89% of the city’s residents.
-Important ancestries of people in Gresham include English, Irish, Norwegian, and Italian.
+People of Hispanic or Latino origin account for 19.43% of the city’s residents.
+Important ancestries of people in Gresham include Irish, English, Italian, and Norwegian.

 The most common language spoken in Gresham is English.
-Other important languages spoken here include Spanish and Russian.
+Other important languages spoken here include Spanish and Slavic languages.